-With this 2.5 hour horse riding tour for $57, you’ll get the opportunity to ride along a new riding trail that winds up to the hilltop pastures in Mistico Hanging Bridges Park.
+With this 2.5-hour horse riding tour for $57, you’ll get the opportunity to ride along a new riding trail that winds up to the hilltop pastures in Mistico Hanging Bridges Park.

 Here you’ll be treated to beautiful views of Arenal Volcano and the lake below.

 This place is just wow!
-You’ll feel like you’re staying in a luxury resort, without paying those high prices you would normally pay at premium resorts.
+You’ll feel like you’re staying in a luxury resort, without paying those high prices you would normally pay at premium places.
 This eco-friendly hotel offers a number of outdoor pools, hot springs, a spa and a grill restaurant.
 All surrounded by tropical gardens.